CharlieDigital/Js2c/README.md

 ## Motivation

-If you have a snippet of JSON and you'd like to quickly create a strongly typed class from it, js2c let's you do that quickly by simply decorating your class with an attribute:
+If you have a snippet of JSON and you'd like to quickly create a strongly typed class from it, js2c let's you do that quickly by simply decorating your class with an attribute and supplying a JSON snippet as a template:

 ```cs
 // 1️⃣ A partial class that is otherwise empty